Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 ![Alt text](<images/php version.png>)

-At this point, all 4 applications that make up the lamp stack have been successfully installed
+At this point, all 4 applications that make up the lamp stack have been successfully installed;

 - Linux
 - Apache Http Server